tumbling

 Spanish

-How common is "tumble"?
+How common is "tumbling"?

 It appears most frequently in fiction texts and less often in other writings.